patrykmil/ztpai/readme.md

   git clone https://github.com/patrykmil/ztpai.git
 ```

-Rename .env.template and fill with your own values
+Rename .env.template to .env and fill with your own values

 Inside the project directory, run: